 For children and young people who find it difficult to express their concerns we can provide creative therapies, which can encourage communication and interaction.
 The creative therapists will help to reassure, guide and support the children in a safe, friendly environment, using art, play or music.

 Other organisations that can help

 Provides a telephone helpline for support after bereavement.
-It also has trained volunteers who provide face-to-face support and practical advice in branches across England, Wales and Northern Ireland.
+It also has trained volunteers who provide face-to-face support and practical advice in branches across England, Wales, Northern Ireland and Scotland.